yuewuo/fusion-blossom/README.md

 <a id="higgott2022pymatching">[5]</a> Higgott, Oscar.
 "PyMatching: A Python package for decoding quantum codes with minimum-weight perfect matching."
 ACM Transactions on Quantum Computing 3.3 (2022): 1-16.

+<a id="delfosse2021almost">[6]</a> Delfosse, Nicolas, and Naomi H. Nickerson.
+"Almost-linear time decoding algorithm for topological codes."
+Quantum 5 (2021): 595.

-<a id="wu2022interpretation">[6]</a> Wu, Yue.
-APS 2022 March Meeting Talk "Interpretation of Union-Find Decoder on Weighted Graphs and Application to XZZX Surface Code" https://us.wuyue98.cn/aps2022
+<a id="wu2022interpretation">[7]</a> Wu, Yue.
+APS 2022 March Meeting Talk "Interpretation of Union-Find Decoder on Weighted Graphs and Application to XZZX Surface Code".
+Slides: [https://us.wuyue98.cn/aps2022](https://us.wuyue98.cn/aps2022), Video: [https://youtu.be/BbhqUHKPdQk](https://youtu.be/BbhqUHKPdQk)